 Shosanna runs the cinema La Gamaar under the false identity of Emmanuelle Mimieux.
 Furthermore she is the only survivor of Landa’s slaughter of her entire family (innocent French dairy farmers).
 Originally her character was written to have a much bigger role in the movie.
 According to Tarantino, “One of the things that was interesting to me about the Shosanna character is that I came up with the idea of her before I did Kill Bill.
 My initial conception of Shosanna was that she was a real badass.
 She was known as the Joan of Arc of the Jews.
 She was killing Nazis.
 She had a list of Nazi officers she was wiping out.
 She was sniping from Paris rooftops.
 But then I put the script away because it was just too big; it wasn’t a movie.”
-Dedicated to her is this zucchini and pasta soup recipe from Traditions and Recipes.
+Dedicated to her is this zucchini and pasta soup recipe.
 It’s a popular Jewish dish served during Purim in France.

 “I know this is a silly question before I ask it, but can you Americans speak any other language than English?”
 This German film star, double agent, and cigarette smoker unfortunately meets the Basterds at the basement tavern La Louisiane.
 But her miraculous survival is followed by a Cindarella-esque death at Landa’s hands.
 This semolina pudding recipe from The Kitchen Maus is a German classic!